Movers and SHAKERS

 Results of the survey show women felt they were less informed related to crypto.
 A full 23% said their faith in crypto could increase with more information compared to 9% of men.

-Men as a whole seem to have more faith in the longevity of the market, with 35% of male respondents adopting a HODL approach and noting that they will keep their cryptocurrency for longer than five years.
+Men as a whole seem to have more faith in the longevity of the crypto market, with 35% of male respondents adopting a hold "forever" approach and noting that they will keep their cryptocurrency for longer than five years.
 This squares with the finding that men are more interested than women in investing in cryptocurrency to diversify their portfolios.

 As trends continuously change over time, investors are best served by staying aware of the landscape and evaluating how demand for different opportunities may also evolve.
 A flow of “new” money into the markets, and presumably out of bank accounts or discretionary income, will impact where the money is coming from and where it is moving to.